RebinW/active-directory-domain-services/02-dns-configuration/06-conditional-forwarders.md

 - DNS Server role

 **NOTE:**
 This lab only explains the concepts of conditional forwarders and stub zones.
-The current project/ environment contains only one DNS domain, therefore these features are not configured.
+The current project/environment contains only one DNS domain, therefore these features are not configured.

 ## Implementation
 #### Conditional Forwarders: